InternetEnemies/CombatCritters/README.md

 - Our updated [Architecture.md](https://code.cs.umanitoba.ca/comp3350-winter2024/internetenemies-a02-10/-/blob/dev/Documents/Architecture.md?ref_type=heads#architecture-iteration-2) for iteration 2
 - *Add anything else needed here*
 - NOTE: as far as the 2 GUIs that were mandatory to be implemented, one was the main menu, one was the marketplace and a third small one was the addition of currency to an existing GUI.
+- Marketplace feature is feature complete except for one tiny thing, the deals dont rotate through so we had to push it.